Scientific Opinion Summarization: Paper Meta-review Generation Dataset, Methods, and Evaluation: Experiments

 \subsection{Baselines}

-We compare our proposed CGI$^2$ method with methods in different paradigms.
+We compare our proposed CGI$^2$ method with methods of different paradigms.
+Results in Table~\ref{table:results} are averaged across three random runs.

-\textbf{Abstractive Methods.} PlanSum\cite{DBLP:conf/aaai/AmplayoAL21} uses a Condense-Abstract Framework, where reviews are condensed and used as input to an abstractive summarization model.
-OpinionDigest~\cite{DBLP:conf/acl/SuharaWAT20} extracts opinions from input reviews and trains a seq2seq model that generates a summary from a set of these opinions.
+\textbf{Abstractive Methods.} PlanSum~\cite{DBLP:conf/aaai/AmplayoAL21} uses a Condense-Abstract Framework, where reviews are condensed and used as input to an abstractive summarization model.
+OpinionDigest~\cite{DBLP:conf/acl/SuharaWAT20} extracts opinions from input reviews and trains a seq2seq model that generates a summary from this set of opinions.
 MeanSum~\cite{DBLP:conf/icml/ChuL19} is an unsupervised multi-document abstractive summarizer that minimizes a combination of reconstruction and vector similarity losses.
-LED~\cite{DBLP:journals/corr/abs-2004-05150} is a Longformer variant supporting long document generative sequence-to-sequence tasks.
+LED~\cite{DBLP:journals/corr/abs-2004-05150} is a Longformer ~\cite{DBLP:journals/corr/abs-2004-05150} variant supporting long document generative sequence-to-sequence tasks.

-\textbf{Extractive Methods.} LexRank \cite{DBLP:journals/jair/ErkanR04} is an unsupervised extractive summarization method that selects sentences based on centrality scores calculated with graph-based sentence similarity.
+\textbf{Extractive Methods.} LexRank~\cite{DBLP:journals/jair/ErkanR04} is an unsupervised extractive summarization method that selects sentences based on centrality scores calculated with graph-based sentence similarity.
+MemSum~\cite{gu-etal-2022-memsum} models extractive summarization as a multi-step episodic Markov Decision Process of scoring and selecting sentences.

-\textbf{Prompting Methods.} 3Sent~\cite{DBLP:journals/corr/abs-2209-12356} applies a simple prompt ``Summary of document in N sentences" where N = 3.
-TCG~\cite{DBLP:journals/corr/abs-2211-15914} explores a four-step generation pipeline involving topic classification, sentence grouping by topic, generating chunk-wise summary per aspect, and generating a summary per aspect.
-We also explore In Context Learning (ICL)~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20}, where a highly rated meta-review alongside the reviews is given as part of a prompt to the model.
-This metareview is manually picked based on adherence to the checklist mentioned above and is chosen for its fulfillment of all the criteria that define a high-quality metareview.
-Vanilla is the baseline using "Generate a metareview" as the prompt.
+\textbf{Prompting Methods.} All prompting methods are initiated with the GPT-3.5-turbo model with a temperature of 0.7.
+3Sent~\cite{DBLP:journals/corr/abs-2209-12356} applies a simple prompt ``Summary of document in 3 sentences".
+TCG~\cite{DBLP:journals/corr/abs-2211-15914} explores a four-step generation pipeline involving topic classification, sentence grouping by topic, generating chunk-wise summary, and generating the final summary.
+We also explore In Context Learning (ICL)~\cite{DBLP:conf/nips/BrownMRSKDNSSAA20}, where a highly rated meta-review alongside the reviews is given as part of the model's prompt.
+This meta-review is manually picked based on adherence to the previously defined checklist, and is chosen for its fulfillment of the criteria that define a high-quality meta-review.
+Vanilla uses "Generate a metareview" as the prompt.
+InstructPrompt provides more detailed step by step instructions and specifies the criteria for writing a metareview.